hgtonight/Vanilla-Plugins/LatestPostList/README.md

 Latest Post List
 ================
 A Vanilla Forums plugin in that provides a list of links to the latest posts in the panel.
-It is designed to refresh (configurable timing) through ajax, allowing your members to stay on top of current threads w/o refreshing the page.
+It is configurable, refreshes via ajax, and respects permissions.

 It is released under the GPLv3 and may be released under a different license with permission.